ivanshalashilin/IBM-Z-Hackathon-T21/README.md

 # AI Classification of Jellyfish and Plastic from ocean data

 ## Team 21, Zero Flux Given

-Convolution Neural Newtork used to classify images of plastic and images of jellyfish for the theme of 'Tech for Good'.
+Convolution neural newtork used to classify images of plastic and images of jellyfish for the theme of 'Tech for Good'.
 The labelled datasets came from [Jellyfish Object Detection](https://github.com/srv/jf_object_detection) and [DeepData](https://drive.google.com/drive/folders/1fsS_u2QpbRGynYkP6-D6cfvq8r0hpjXI).

 Our motivations are: